Defining Sexual Gratification in a Lewd Acts with a Minor Case (PC 288)

 - You touched, on purpose, a child’s body either on the bare skin or through the clothing; OR

-- You caused, on purpose, the child to touch his/her own body, your body, or someone else’s body, either on the bare skin or through clothing; AND
+- You caused, on purpose, the child to touch their own body, your body, or someone else’s body, either on the bare skin or through clothing; AND

 The Element of Sexual Gratification

-The Difference Between Intent to Gratify and Actual Gratification
+The Difference Between Intent To Gratify And Actual Sexual Gratification

-It is important to know that the prosecution does not need to prove that you or the minor actually experienced sexual gratification.
-It is enough to convict you of this crime if it was merely your intent to achieve arousal of yourself, the minor, or both by committing the touching of the minor.
+It is important to note that the prosecution does not need to prove that you or the minor experienced sexual gratification from the lewd act.
+It is enough to convict you of this crime if it was merely your intent to achieve sexual gratification for yourself, the minor, or both by committing the act.

-How does the prosecution prove intent?
-It is impossible for any person to know what was actually going through the mind of another person at any point in time.
-The evidence of intent generally is found by looking at the events before and after the touching.
+No person can know what is going through another person’s mind.
+Therefore, the evidence of intent is generally found by looking at the events before and after the touching.
 For example, if you touched a minor and immediately withdrew from contact with the minor’s body, that may show that you made contact with the minor’s body accidentally and not with the intent of sexual gratification.

-However, if the evidence shows you did not withdraw from the contact or that you asked the minor whether he or she enjoyed the touching, that could show that your intent was to arouse or satisfy either your own sexual desires, those of the minor, or both.
+However, if the evidence shows you did not withdraw from the contact or asked the minor whether or not they enjoyed the touching, that could indicate that you intended to arouse or satisfy either your own sexual desires, those of the minor, or both.

-Let the Sex Crimes Defenses Attorneys at Wallin & Klarich Help You Now
+Let the California Sex Crime Defense Attorneys At Wallin & Klarich Help You Now

 Having the right attorney at your side can make a tremendous difference if you are charged with committing a lewd act with a minor.
-You need an experienced criminal defense attorney who knows how to defeat the prosecution’s claim that you intended to fulfill a sexual desire when you made contact with the child.
+You need an experienced criminal defense attorney who can defeat the prosecution’s claim that you sought sexual gratification when you made contact with the child.

-At Wallin & Klarich, our attorneys have been successfully defending clients like you in these cases for over 35 years.
-We will use all of our expertise and skill help you obtain the best possible outcome in your case.
+At Wallin & Klarich, our attorneys have successfully defended clients like you in these cases for over 40 years.
+Our experienced team will use its knowledge and skill to help you obtain the best possible outcome in your case.